mattwebbio/pihole-disable-buttons/README.md

 ## Security Precaution
 Theoretically, this app doesn't need PHP - I'm merely using it to hide the API key.
-If you don't use HTTPS on your PiHole server (the API URL you entered in the `config.php`) and you're not hosting this panel on the same server as PiHole (your API URL doesn't start with 127.0.0.1), then this kind of defeats the purpose and you're likely broadcasting your API key across the network.
+If you don't use HTTPS on your PiHole server (the API URL you entered in the `config.php`) and you're not hosting this panel on the same server as PiHole (your API URL doesn't start with 127.0.0.1), then this kind of defeats the purpose and you may be broadcasting your API key across the network.

 ## Extra Information